 Step 1 of 3

-Illustrative examples using 2026 rates.
+Illustrative examples using 2026 rates before S-Corp compliance costs.
 S-Corp assumes 60% reasonable salary.
 2026 SS wage base: $184,500.
 NJ auto-recognizes federal S-Corp elections since P.L.
 2022, c.133.
-BAIT election may save an additional $2,000-$15,000+ in federal taxes.
+BAIT election may create additional federal tax savings when it fits the facts.
 Schedule a free consultation for your exact numbers.

 The IRS requires S-Corp owner-employees to pay a "reasonable salary" before taking distributions.
 Courts have looked at industry compensation data as one factor in determining what is reasonable.
 See David E. Watson, P.C. v.
 United States, 668 F.3d 1008 (8th Cir.
 2012).
 Below are salary ranges for industries where this question comes up frequently.